matteematt/.vim/README.md

 ESLint is used for linting Javascript projects.
 ESLint also has an advantage that it can be used to automatically fix a lot of the linting errors itself.
-ESLint requires a `.eslintrc` file, which will likely be a reason that the linting has not been able to correctly initialise  lkjdsafjdsfjf
+ESLint requires a `.eslintrc` file, which will likely be a reason that the linting has not been able to correctly initialise.

+#### Scalastyle

+Scalastyle is used for linting Scala projects.
+Scalastyle does not support automatically fixing linter errors.
+As scalastyle does not support output vim quickfix format output a shell wrapper is used at `bin/scalalinter.sh` in addition to the vimscript linter file.
+Scalastyle also requires a config file, the location of which on the filesystem is also configured in the shell script.

 ### Binaries